albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

     }
     ```

-All three classes shown implement the `CanShoot` interface and three provide a different implementation to the `shoot()` method.
+All three classes shown implement the `CanShoot` interface and the three provide a different implementation to the `shoot()` method.
 A cannot fires a shell, the photographer takes photos while the footballer shoots to score.
-This means that we can use any of these types wherever the `CanShoot` is required.
+We can use any of these types wherever the `CanShoot` is required.

 ```java
 package demo;